Wilkuuu/fog-of-war/README.md

 ## Usage

 1. Tap "Select Video" to choose a video from your device
+2. Choose whether to start with fog of war covering the video or show it fully visible
-2. The video will play with a dark fog overlay
+3. The video will play (with or without fog based on your choice)
-3. Touch or click on areas to remove the fog (reveal the video)
+4. **Remove fog**: Touch or click on areas to remove the fog and reveal the video
-4. Use the brush size selector to adjust the removal area
+5. **Adjust brush size**: Open menu (two-finger tap or tap the barely visible button in top-left) and select Small/Medium/Large
+6. **Reveal All**: Open menu and tap "Reveal All" to remove all fog at once
+7. **Undo**: Open menu and tap "Undo" to undo your last action
-5. Tap "Reset Fog" to cover the entire video again
+8. **Reset Fog**: Open menu and tap "Reset Fog" to cover the entire video again
-6. Tap "Change Video" to select a different video
+9. **Change Video**: Open menu and tap "Change Video" to select a different video

+### Gestures

+- **Two-finger tap**: Place two fingers on the screen and quickly lift them to open the menu
+- **Single finger**: Touch and drag to remove fog with the brush tool
+- **Back button**: Shows confirmation dialog before exiting the app

 ## Technologies